 - Comes with a 45-day money-back guarantee

-EXCELLENT VALUE:CyberGhost has thousands of servers worldwide.
+GOOD FOR NOVICES:CyberGhost has thousands of servers worldwide.
 Features high-speed servers, live chat support and excellent security.
-45-day money back guarantee.
+45-day money-back guarantee.

 Here’s our in-depth CyberGhost review.

-IPVanish has a total of 61 servers in Australia as well as 4 in neighboring New Zealand.
+IPVanish has 60+ servers in Australia as well as a few in neighboring New Zealand.
 Its total global network encompasses over 1,300 servers spread across more than 75 locations worldwide.
 The service is fast, private, and has minimal downtime.
-This provider emphasizes speed, security, and privacy, and works seamlessly with a bunch of streaming services.
+This provider emphasizes speed, internet security, and privacy, and works seamlessly with many streaming services.
 These include BBC iPlayer, HBO Now, Amazon Prime Video, and Sling TV.